taylorphillips/arithmetic/README.md

 - Only one block should be selectable at a time (right now if they overlap you can grab two with one click).

 ### Long-Term Goals
+- Implement some sort of while looping behavior
 - Implement Collatz conjecture.
 - Implement Universal Turing Machine.
 - Implement this game inside the UTM.